The Day After: Plot

 Dr. Russell Oakes works at a hospital in Kansas City, Missouri, and spends time with family as his daughter Marilyn prepares to move away.
 In nearby Harrisonville, farmer Jim Dahlberg and family hold a wedding rehearsal for his eldest daughter Denise.
-Airman Billy McCoy, serving with the 351st Strategic Missile Wing, is stationed at a Minuteman launch site in nearby Sweetsage, one of 150 such silos in western Missouri.
+Airman Billy McCoy, serving with the 351st Strategic Missile Wing, is stationed at a Minuteman launch site in nearby Sweetsage, one of 150 such silos in western Missouri in 1983.
 Next to the site, the Hendrys tend to their farm chores and mind their children.
 Background television and radio reports reveal information about a Soviet buildup on the East German border.
 East Germany blockades West Berlin, and the United States issues an ultimatum and places its forces on alert, recalling McCoy from his family at Whiteman Air Force Base.

 The following day, NATO attempts to break through the blockade at Helmstedt-Marienborn.
 Warsaw Pact MiGs hit Würzburg, West Germany.
 Moscow is evacuated.
 At the University of Kansas in Lawrence, Kansas, near Kansas City, the word goes out that the Soviets have invaded West Germany.
 Soviet forces drive toward the Rhine in an armored thrust.
-Pre-med student Stephen Klein decides to hitchhike home to Joplin, Missouri, while Denise's fiancé Bruce witnesses a crowd of shoppers frantically pulling items off the shelves as both sides attack naval targets in the Persian Gulf.
-Jim prepares his cellar.
+Pre-med student Stephen Klein decides to hitchhike home to Joplin, Missouri, while Denise's fiancé Bruce Gallatin witnesses a crowd of shoppers frantically pulling items off the shelves as both sides attack naval targets in the Persian Gulf.
+Jim prepares his cellar as a bomb shelter for his family.
 People start to flee Kansas City, and the Emergency Broadcast System is activated.
 NATO attempts to halt the advance by airbursting three nuclear warheads over Soviet troops, while a Soviet nuclear device destroys the NATO headquarters in Brussels.
-US Air Force personnel aboard the SAC Airborne Command Post receive notification of an incoming wave of 300 ICBMs, then activate their missile launch protocols, sending a wave of ICBMs towards Russia.
+U.S. Air Force personnel aboard the SAC Airborne Command Post receive notification of an incoming wave of 300 ICBMs.
+The launch order comes in from the U.S. President for a full nuclear strike on the Soviet Union.
+People in and around Kansas City watch in horror as hundreds of ICBMs are launched.
 While the film makes clear that NATO was the first to use nuclear weapons, it is left deliberately unclear who launched the first major attack.